emmawang21/acme_fitness_demo/traffic-generator/README.md

 ### Steps

-# We could skip this step1 and just install anything needed when installing locust.
 1. pip3 install -r requirements.txt

 2. locust --host=http://{IP ADDRESS}:{PORT}, where IP_ADDRESS and PORT are the address on which the ACME SHOP App is running.